trycourier/courier-android/README.md

 // because Courier Android depends on Firebase Cloud Messaging (FCM) FirebaseApp.initializeApp(...)

+// Initialize Courier
+// Must be called before you can use the SDK Courier.initialize(context)

 // The user id you wish to register data with in Courier
 // You likely want this to match your existing authentication system user ids val userId = "asdfasdf"